View Button & Section Configuration

 kirbyTags:

-For detailed KirbyTags configuration, see the KirbyTags Configuration guide.
+For the full per-tag attribute reference and translation behavior, see the KirbyTags Configuration guide.

 Configuration Precedence

-Configuration options are applied in the following order (later options override earlier ones):
+Properties are applied in the following order (later values override earlier ones):

 - Default values (built into the plugin)